-Responding to the spread of radicalisation in South Asia, Women without Borders (WwB) is currently implementing its seventh and eighth rounds of the ‘MotherSchools: Parenting for Peace’ Model across Bangladesh’s capital of Dhaka, under the umbrella of two multi-country projects, one funded by the L’Oréal Fund for Women and one by the U.S. Department of State.
-These MotherSchools rounds build on six previous successful rollouts in Bangladesh, as well as programmes implemented in sixteen other countries to date.
+Responding to the spread of radicalisation in South Asia, Women without Borders (WwB) is currently implementing its ninth round of the ‘MotherSchools: Parenting for Peace’ Model across Bangladesh’s capital of Dhaka in 2025, under the umbrella of a multi-country project funded by the U.S. Department of State.
+This MotherSchools round builds on eight previous successful rollouts in Bangladesh, as well as programmes implemented in seventeen other countries to date.
 WwB’s growing Parenting for Peace movement builds resilience in homes and regions that are vulnerable to violent extremism and heightens global awareness of mothers as changemakers and agents of prevention.

 Although Bangladesh has tended to be less impacted by violent extremism than other countries in the region, Dhaka’s 2016 Holey Artisan Bakery terrorist attack, the deadliest in the city’s history, alerted the country to a troubling rise in radicalisation.
 The Bangladeshi government and law enforcement have since introduced various counter-terrorism and P/CVE programmes, but the threat has endured, with youth recruitment constituting a particular concern.
 Having lost its territory in the Middle East, ISIS fundamentalists increasingly have shifted their focus to new regions, including South Asia.
 In Dhaka, extremist groups like JMB and ABT have forged partnerships or even merged with international terrorist networks such as ISIS and Al-Qaeda.
 These developments pose a serious security threat to the capital, which, as one of the most densely populated cities in the world, offers recruiters an ideal breeding ground for radicalisation.
 Furthermore, Dhaka’s exponential growth brings about deep-seated economic, infrastructural, and political issues.
 Resulting grievances have created social and security vacuums in communities within Dhaka, paving the way for extremists to prey on vulnerable individuals.